MakisChristou/Pylapse/README.md

 - Playback progress bar
 - Timelapse running even if application is accidentally closed
 - Start/End time of time-lapse (e.g. always start at 7am and end at 7PM)
+- Notify by email when timelapse stops working

 ## Screenshots